History of the Tilligerry Habitat Association

 The Tilligerry Habitat Association Inc was formed in 1993 and looks after an area of just under 9 hectares plus surrounding Port Stephens Council land on the foreshores of Port Stephens between Tanilba and Mallabula.
 Thousands of volunteer hours have gone into projects in the Tilligerry Habitat Reserve.
 It is an amazing local community venture.

-The site is being restored after the damage caused by mineral extraction some 30 years ago.
+The site is being restored after the damage caused by mineral extraction in the sities and seventies.
 It has a large diversity of fauna and flora, with delightful existing and evolving bushland, wetland and shoreline.
 Throughout the project, ownership by the community of the Tilligerry Habitat has been central to the goals of the association.

 The Straw Bale Environment Centre consists of bales placed between two timber plates, held together by strands of wire that are tightened to give the top plate a level sufficient to allow for the placement of the roofing timbers.
 Bird wire was spread over the walls externally and internally, and then cement plastered with an earthen red ochre.
 The effect is quite outstanding.
 The wall is the width of a straw bale.
 The construction is cool in summer and warm in winter.